ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Default value: `true`.

-By default the ClickHouse server checks at table creation the data type of a column for sampling or sampling expression.
+By default, the ClickHouse server checks at table creation the data type of a column for sampling or sampling expression.
 If you already have tables with incorrect sampling expression and do not want the server to raise an exception during startup, set `check_sample_column_is_correct` to `false`.